 This state machine has full control over the FTU board during operation.
 After power-up or reboot it is in an IDLE state, waiting for the DCMs to lock.
-Afterwards it passes through an INIT sequence, where default values for all registers are written to the RAM.
-These defaults are all defined in the library ftu_definitions.
-When INIT has finished, the RUNNING state is entered.
+Afterwards it passes through two INIT sequences, where default values for all registers are written to the RAM and the DNA is read out.
+The defaults are all defined in the library ftu_definitions.
+When the initialization has finished, the RUNNING state is entered.
 This is the principal state during which the board is counting triggers.
 RUNNING is left only if a counting period has finished and the number of counts is stored in the RAM, or if a command has arrived via RS485 and is communicated by the responsible FSM (see next section).
 A dedicated state has been implemented for each possible command and, if appropriate, also for the subsequent change of settings (e.g. CONFIG_DAC).
 In any case the board goes back to RUNNING.